Delimited continuation

+where the failure continuation is often kept implicit and the reason of being for the success continuation is that it is composable.

 History

 Delimited continuations were first introduced by Felleisen in 1988 with an operator called $\mathcal{F}$, first introduced in a tech report in 1987, along with a prompt construct $\#$.
 The operator was designed to be a generalization of control operators that had been described in the literature such as call/cc from Scheme, ISWIM's J operator, John C. Reynolds' escape operator, and others.
 Subsequently, many competing delimited control operators were invented by the programming languages research community such as prompt and control, shift and reset,cupto, fcontrol, and others.

 Examples

 Various operators for delimited continuations have been proposed in the research literature.

-One independent proposal is based on continuation-passing style (CPS) -- i.e., not on continuation frames -- and offers two control operators: shift and reset.
+One independent proposal is based on continuation-passing style (CPS) -- i.e., not on continuation frames—and offers two control operators, shift and reset, that give rise to static rather than to dynamic delimited continuations.

 The reset operator sets the limit for the continuation while the shift operator captures or reifies the current continuation up to the innermost enclosing reset.
 For example, consider the following snippet in Scheme: